BerkIGuler/Assessment-Framework/README.md

 # Assessment-Framework
-Set of scripts written to calculate a few statistics to evaluate the performance of binary classification models.
+Set of scripts written to calculate a few statistics to evaluate the performance of classifiers.

 # Re-generating results for DFDC